Activity measures of dynamical systems over non-archimedean fields: Introduction

 \section{Introduction}

 Let $K$ be an algebraically closed field with complete, non-trivial and non-archimedean valuation.
-Let us consider an analytic family of rational functions $f : V\times \pran\to\pran$ of degree $d\geq2$ parametrized by a strictly $K$-analytic curve $V$ and a marked critical point $c: V\to\pran$ i.e.\ for every parameter $t\in V$, $f_t$ is a rational function of degree $d$ and $c(t)$ is its critical point.
-In this paper, we study the stability of the critical point $c(t)$.
+Let us consider an analytic family of rational functions $f : V\times_{K} \pran\to\pran$ of degree $d\geq2$ parametrized by a smooth strictly $K$-analytic curve $V$ and a marked point $c: V\to\pran$.
+The purpose of this paper is to develop the stability theory for such a pair $(f,c)$.

-For such a pair $(f,c)$, we will construct the {\it activity measure} $\mu_{(f,c)}$, which is a locally finite positive Radon measure on $V$ described locally as a Laplacian of height functions; for a family of polynomials, we will describe it as the Laplacian of the function